 How long did we have to wait?

-Did we miss a key to the inverter shack, a colleague with specific knowledge, an external service provider, a customers, an approval, a wiring diagrams, solar PV test equipment, tools etc. Waiting for anything is seen as a cost factor over time.
+Did we miss a key to the inverter shack, a colleague with specific knowledge, an external service provider, a customer, an approval, wiring diagrams, solar PV test equipment, tools, etc?
+Waiting for anything is seen as a cost factor over time.
 The purpose of these registrations, for example, over a fixed period of about 2-4 months, is to minimize the waiting times in the future gradually.
 If systematic action is taken, patterns can be brought to light with their scope and impact on the overall business so far.

 Incorrect maps and missing documentation